MoonTeamsDevs/AdvancedGroup/README.md

 - Group plugin allowing easy permission dispersal.
 Possibility to add permissions to a player eventually. **Available only with PocketMine-MP version 3, soon available for PocketMine-MP version 4.**

+# Coming soon

+- Affiliate a name tag to a group.
+- EconomyAPI and SkyBlock plugins support.
+- Added SQL provider. (uses SQLITE3)

 # List of available orders

 | Command Name   	| Default Op 	| Description                                             	|